Fighter (2024 film): Development

 Siddharth Anand narrated the idea of making a big-budget action thriller against the backdrop of fighter jets while shooting the film War (2019).
 Hrithik Roshan loved the basic premise of the story.
-During COVID-19 lockdown in India, Anand worked on developing the story further and narrated it to Roshan, who later confirmed for the film.
+During the COVID-19 lockdown in India, Anand worked on developing the story further and narrated it to Roshan, who later confirmed it for the film.
 In December 2020, it was reported that Siddharth Anand and Hrithik Roshan are going to reunite for a film after War (2019).

 Fighter was officially announced on 10 January 2021, on the occasion of Hrithik Roshan's birthday.
 The film is the India's first aerial action film.
 It is the first installment in its franchise.
 The film is produced by Siddharth Anand, Mamta Anand, Ramon Chibb, Anku Pande, Kevin Vaz and Ajit Andhare, under banners Viacom18 Studios and Marflix Pictures.
 The film was made on a budget of ₹250 crore.

-The film is designed for a global audience, and would involve the use of latest technology and filming techniques.
+The film is designed for a global audience and would involve the use of the latest technology and filming techniques.

 Pre-production

 Ramon Chibb, filmmaker and writer, wrote the story along with Siddharth Anand.
 Later, Chibb wrote the screenplay of the film under the supervision of Anand and Hrithik Roshan.
 Akshay Oberoi said that the film has "much heavier" action scenes than Pathaan (2023).
 Anand further retained most of his norm technicians including cinematographer Satchith Paulose, editor Aarif Sheikh, stunt choreographer SeYeong Oh, and action director Sunil Rodrigues.
 Raj Khatri designed posters of the film.

-In September 2022, Roshan started taking workshops and had continued 12-week simulator training and learned the nuances of playing a fighter jet pilot.
+In September 2022, Roshan started taking workshops and continued 12-week simulator training and learned the nuances of playing a fighter jet pilot.
 His training was supervised by Kris Gethin, developing his abdominal muscles and losing weight.
 In November 2022, he visited the IAF air base in Tezpur, Assam.
-In the next phase he went to the Air Force Academy (India) in Dundigal.
+In the next phase, he went to the Air Force Academy in Dundigal.
 In both these establishments he spent time with the officers, airmen and flight cadets to observe their demeanour and understand the way that they function.

-Real-life Indian Air Force personnel including officers and flight cadets have worked on the film.
+Real-life Indian Air Force personnel, including officers and flight cadets, have worked on the film.
 Besides the Air Force personnel from the air base in Tezpur and Dundigal Air Force Academy near Hyderabad, the ceremonial guard of the IAF was brought in to Mumbai from Air Headquarters (Air HQ) in Delhi for shooting an important scene.